 It is estimated that there are over 1.3 million CBD users in the UK and the Centre for Medicinal Cannabis estimates that the CBD market in the United Kingdom will be worth almost £1 billion per year by 2025.
 Right now, it is worth around £300M per year, which still makes the United Kingdom the biggest CBD market in Europe.
 And UK cannabis companies like CBDax and Kingdom of Green are making use of this hype and providing CBD products to users in the United Kingdom.

 All of the CBD products that are on the UK CBD market are being made from industrial hemp, which is completely legal to possess and cultivate as long as you have a licence.
 However, these licences are usually only valid for a year and just allow for the industrial use of the fibre and seeds.
 You can also get a 3-year licence that has special requirements.

 Why the UK won’t legalise marijuana in the near future

-So, even though the legal and illegal cannabis markets are booming in the UK, why would marijuana not be legalised in the near future?
+So, even though the legal and illegal cannabis markets are booming in the UK, why would cannabis not be legalised in the near future?

 The truth about the medical marijuana program in the United Kingdom

-Well, while it is true that Sajid Javid authorised doctors who are on the General Medical Council’s specialist register to prescribe medicinal cannabis products nearly a year ago, and while, on the 31st of October, 2018, the NHS provided new guidance for the medicinal use of cannabis-based products in the United Kingdom, the NHS Business Services Authority reported that there have been fewer than 10 NHS prescriptions for cannabis-based products for medicinal use since then.
+Well, while it is true that Sajid Javid authorised doctors who are on the General Medical Council’s specialist register to prescribe medicinal marijuana products, and while, on the 31st of October, 2018, the NHS provided new guidance for the medicinal use of cannabis-based products in the United Kingdom, the NHS Business Services Authority reported that there have been fewer than 10 NHS prescriptions for cannabis-based products for medicinal use since then.